-The priority need for qualifying populations are affordable housing, permanent supportive housing, and supportive services.
+The priority need for qualifying populations is affordable housing and permanent supportive housing.

 In our consultation, we consistently heard the need for affordable housing options for all the qualifying populations, including supportive housing for the homeless.
-We also heard the need for increased shelter capacity and understand that shelters will continue to be overfilled if there is no available or appropriate housing for people to transition to.
 Therefore, housing with accompanying services is the highest priority.